Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Selectable card

-Explanation of the relationship
+Explanation of connection

 Playable word